 9. I’ve already fenced off my streams.
 Will these fences need to be moved?
 When?

-Currently we are proposing that over time fences will need to be moved to at least 5 metres on average from the stream bank.
-This is because research shows that the wider the setback, the more effective it is in protecting waterways from sediment.
+The proposed requirements of the stock exclusion regulation would require fences to be moved to at least 5 metres on average from the stream bank over time.
+The setback is proposed because research shows that the wider the setback, the more effective it is in protecting waterways from sediment.
 Providing setbacks also protects spawning areas for fish and allows riparian planting to shade the waterbody.

 The proposal is that farmers would have until:

-• 2025 to move existing fences that have less than a 2 metre average setback from the riverbank.
+- 2025 to move existing fences that have less than a 2 metre average setback from the waterway.

-• 2035 to move existing fences that have more than a 2 metre average setback, as long as there is no point where there is less than 1 metre setback from the riverbank.
+- 2035 to move existing fences that have more than a 2 metre average setback, as long as there is no point where there is less than 1 metre setback from the waterway.

 10. Isn’t this going to cost a lot of money?